 Can I get redundancy insurance if I am self-employed?

-Redundancy insurance is not generally available for anybody who is self employed or a contract worker but some companies will cover redundancy on a 'cease to trade' basis.
+Redundancy insurance is not generally available for anybody who is self-employed or a contract worker but some companies will cover redundancy on a 'cease to trade' basis.
 You need to check the terms and conditions carefully before starting a policy.

 Who should buy redundancy insurance?

-- Anyone in a job where there is a medium risk of redundancy but there have been no announcements or rumours of redundancy should consider redundancy insurance
+- Anyone in a job where there is a medium risk of redundancy but there has been no announcement or rumour of redundancy

-- Anyone who feels that, if they were made redundant, they would have difficulty finding a job within 3 months should consider redundancy insurance
+- Anyone who feels that, if they were made redundant, they would have difficulty finding a job within 3 months

 What are my employer's legal obligations if I am made redundant?